-One of the radio jock's singular achievements was recognizing Elvis's talent after "That's All Right" was released in mid-summer 1954 on Sun Records.
+One of radio jockey Tommy Edwards' singular achievements was recognizing Elvis's talent after "That's All Right" was released in mid-summer 1954 on Sun Records.
 Edwards was the first deejay in Cleveland to actively promote Elvis, and his efforts paid considerable dividends for the brash singer, breaking him north of the Mason-Dixon Line, virtually a racial divider during the '50s.
 Since Elvis sounded like a black R&B singer, multiple radio markets refused to play his music.

 Edwards was so beloved by his Midwest audience that if he believed a single was worthwhile, it virtually guaranteed the artist would become a star.
 He also moonlighted as a photographer, documenting hundreds of artists at the pinnacle of their fame with a remarkable passion.